 Enrol in a Lamaze class.
 These classes are specially designed for mummies to be, to take them through the delivery process and what to expect.
 It’s also an opportunity to bond with other mums to be, and prepare a little playgroup for your impending arrival!
 It’s always great to share the excitement of being a mom with others experiencing the same thing.

-The final stretch!
-It is very important to avoid stressful situations as extreme stress could trigger your water to break.
+Third Trimester of pregnancy, The final stretch!
+It is crucial to avoid stressful situations, as extreme stress could trigger your water to break.
 If you’re planning to travel, it is now safe to do so.
 Make sure you have the room to stretch your legs to avoid cramps.

 Sleep is going to be hard thanks to the bigger body.
 Try and sleep on your side.
 Get foot massages, and pamper yourself before the little bundle changes your life forever!